 covering loss or damage occurring whilst in transit from the Contractor’s or manufacturer’s works or stores until the arrival at the Site, to Materials (including spare parts thereof) to be provided by the Contractor or its subcontractors and vendors.

-Contractor’s all risks insurance
+Contractor’s business and product liability insurance

-covering physical loss or damage to the Work, including the Equipment, for full replacement value of the Works.
+covering loss or damage caused by the Equipment and/or its operation.

 The Contractor shall at its own expense take out and maintain in effect, or cause to be taken out and maintained in effect, until issuance of the Post-Warranty Control Certificate (with extended coverage also for the warranty period as per Clause 25 [Liability for Defects of Work and Warranty] hereof) insurance set forth below: